Marketing

 While it’s tempting to assume that user-friendly content is, by default, sales-friendly, that’s not always the case.
 Here’s a brief breakdown of what these concepts mean and how they’re different:

-User-friendly content involves text, images, and site workflows that are comfortable to navigate.
+User experience content involves text, images, and site workflows that are comfortable to navigate.
 This kind of content is frequently:

 • Easy to read, with appropriate headings, spacing, paragraph lengths, and use of bullet points